davethackeray/sbetterfy/memory-bank/project-brief.md

 - **Documentation and AI SWE Guidelines**: Created `docs/ai_swe_guidelines.json` to define machine-readable rules for maintaining focus on the roadmap, ensuring deep analysis before changes, frequent testing, and regular GitHub commits.
 - **Onboarding Verification**: Confirmed that `setup_spotify.html` and `setup_api.html` already provide a comprehensive onboarding experience with step-by-step guides for Spotify and Google AI setup.
 - **Security Improvements**: Updated `main.py` to configure secure session cookies with protective attributes (`Secure`, `HttpOnly`, `SameSite=Strict`).
+Implemented OAuth 2.0 PKCE flow in `spotify_service.py` for enhanced Spotify authentication security.
 - **Input Validation**: Enhanced the `/api/recommendations` endpoint in `main.py` with bounds checking for parameters (e.g., count between 1-50, discovery level between 0-100) to ensure reliability and prevent errors.
+- **Database Migration**: Used `alembic stamp head` to align migration tracking with the existing database schema, enabling future schema changes through Alembic.
+- **Performance Optimization**: Implemented caching for Spotify API requests in `spotify_service.py` with configurable expiration times to reduce redundant calls and improve performance.
+- **User Experience**: Added flash messages to templates (`dashboard.html`, `setup_api.html`) for better user feedback.
+Enhanced frontend error handling with a consistent flash message system across `dashboard.js`, `setup.js`, and `setup_spotify.js`, with styling in `style.css`.
+Implemented a genre autocomplete feature in `dashboard.js`, supported by a new API endpoint `/api/genres` in `blueprints/api.py` and a method `get_available_genres()` in `spotify_service.py`.
+- **Authentication Flow**: Refined Spotify authentication in `spotify_service.py` with improved error handling for token refresh and API requests (Task 1.1 from `build-roadmap.md` completed).
+- **Memory Bank Initiation**: Completed the setup of the memory bank with core documentation files (`productContext.md`, `systemPatterns.md`, `techContext.md`) to ensure project continuity.

 ## Next Steps
+- **Core Functionality**: Stabilize credential setup by enhancing validation and error handling for Spotify Developer credentials and Google Gemini AI API keys (Task 1.2), optimize recommendation engine (Task 1.3), and enable playlist creation (Task 1.4 from `build-roadmap.md`).
-- **Further Security Enhancements**: Explore advanced key management solutions for encryption.
+- **Further Security Enhancements**: Explore advanced key management solutions for encryption and strengthen input validation for API endpoints (Tasks 4.1 and 4.2 from `build-roadmap.md`).
-- **Performance Tuning**: Implement caching for Spotify API calls and optimize database queries with indexes.
+- **Performance Tuning**: Expand caching for Spotify API calls, optimize database queries with indexes, and batch recommendation processing to further improve performance (Tasks 3.1 to 3.3 from `build-roadmap.md`).
+- **User Experience**: Refine the setup process, enhance recommendation customization, and improve feedback mechanisms in the UI (Tasks 2.1 to 2.3 from `build-roadmap.md`).
-- **Testing Framework**: Begin developing unit and integration tests for critical components.
+- **Testing Framework**: Begin developing unit and integration tests for critical components (paused as per user request).
-- **User Experience**: Add more customization options for recommendations and improve error messaging in the UI.
+- **Documentation**: Expand user and technical documentation for setup, usage, API endpoints, database schema, and security protocols (Tasks 5.1 and 5.2 from `build-roadmap.md`).

 ## Conclusion
 The 'sBetterfy' project has a solid foundation with effective Spotify and AI integration for music recommendations.
-The implemented improvements address immediate security and usability concerns, while the proposed roadmap aims to reduce technical debt and enhance scalability.
-This brief serves as a record of discoveries, discussions, and actions taken during the analysis and initial enhancement phase of the project on June 14, 2025.
+The implemented improvements address immediate security, performance, and usability concerns, while the proposed roadmap aims to reduce technical debt and enhance scalability.
+This brief serves as a record of discoveries, discussions, and actions taken during the analysis and enhancement phases of the project up to June 16, 2025.